c-bec-k/TitanfallGenesys/02-Equipment.md

 #### Anti-Titan Warheads

-The latest in fire-and-forget anti-armor weapons, anti-titan missiles are man-portable weapons that lock onto any large vehicle–not just Titans.
+The latest in fire-and-forget anti-armor weapons, anti-titan missiles are man-portable weapons that lock onto any large vehicle—not just Titans.
 It does require some time to acquire the lock, however, so they are best used when behind cover and at range.
 Note that the Guided quality only applies against vehicular targets.
 Extra ammo for this weapon costs 3,000(R) credits.

 There are also unguided anti-Titan rockets.
 Due to the dumb-fire nature of these weapons, however, they have been miniaturized and fielded in a rapid-fire weapon.